vega/altair/doc/documentation/transform.rst

 by the Vega package.

-If you would prefer to add these field manually rather than using the :class:`expr.DataFrame` interface, the :meth:`~Chart.transform_data` method gives you functional access to these attributes using the :mod:`vega.expr` syntax:
+If you would prefer to add these field manually rather than using the :class:`expr.DataFrame` interface, the :meth:`~Chart.transform_data` method and related :class:`~Transform` class gives you functional access to these attributes using the :mod:`vega.expr` syntax:

 .. altair-setup::